 A general description of what type of player makes each team:

 BLUE- Likely one of the top three players in their rec league, in their age group.

 Red- The next tier of player in their rec league, likely in the top 4-8 in their age group, or a top player with little or no tournament playing experience.

 Age is based on your current age as of May 1st.
 USE THIS LINK IF YOU NEED HELP FIGURING OUT WHAT AGE YOUR SON IS CONSIDERED FOR TRAVEL BASEBALL.
-Click for the 2022 season to see what age your son will be as of today.
+Click for the 2023 season to see what age your son will be as of today.
 They will move up in age as of AUGUST 1st.